quackmore/esp8266_spiffs/README.md

 # Integrating

-The repo comes with everything you nedd for building a full application running tests.
+The repo comes with everything you need for building a full application running tests.

 In case you just need SPIFFS use the following files:

         	├── bin
 		│   └── upgrade
 		│       └── www
 		└── src